 The Clean Air Through Energy Efficiency (CATEE) Conference is a premiere educational conference and business exhibition connecting public and private decision makers and thought leaders.
-Its purpose is to provide a valuable forum to help communities improve decisions that determine the energy and water intensity of the built environment – and reduce related emissions.
-CATEE 2013 will be held December 16-18, 2013 in San Antonio, Texas at the Hyatt Regency on the River Walk.
+Its purpose is to help communities improve decisions that determine the energy and water intensity of the built environment – and reduce related emissions.
+The CATEE Conference was held at the Sheraton Dallas Hotel by the Galleria in Dallas, TX.

 - highlight and celebrate successful policies and practices being implemented to achieve emissions reductions and related environmental and economic benefits.

-The CATEE Conference attracts an eclectic group of local and state leaders, government officials and staff, business owners, development professionals, facility managers, utility and energy services resources, industry experts, researchers, policy makers, and clean energy and air quality advocates.
+The CATEE Conference attracts an eclectic group of local and state leaders, government officials and staff, business owners, design and development professionals, facility managers, utility and energy services resources, industry experts, researchers, policy makers, and clean energy and air quality advocates.